 In this role you will

 Simulate weapons phenomena and perform weapons assessment and certification tasks using physical models in computer codes.
-Participate in the assessment of foreign nuclear weapon systems.

 Develop expertise in interrelated fields of physics important to weapons assessment and certification.